4d/4d-for-ios/website/translated_docs/es/Relations-one-to-N-relations-custom-button.md

 ![Button view height](assets/en/relations/Button-view-height.png)

 Paso 2.
-Haga doble clic en **Top Space Constraint** y cambie su valor de 8 a 0
+Double click on the **Top Space Constraint** and change it from 8 to 0

 ![Top Space constraint](assets/en/relations/Top-Space-constraint.png)

 Paso 3.
-Haga lo mismo con **Bottom Space Constraint** y cambie su valor de 8 a 0
+Do the same thing with **Bottom Space Constraint** and change it from 8 to 0

 Debe obtener esto: